Underactive thyroid; myxoedema

 People who are treated with levothyroxine have a normal life expectancy and lead a normal life.
 One of the commonest long-term problems is that it is easy to forget to take tablets regularly.
 Special pill boxes and counting tablets are sometimes helpful strategies.
 Once patients are on a stable dose of levothyroxine, an annual thyroid blood test is recommended.

 The requirements of levothyroxine often increase in the early stages of pregnancy.
-Women with hypothyroidism who plan to get pregnant or who have just had a positive pregnancy test should have thyroid blood tests and regular monitoring of their thyroid during pregnancy as the dose of levothyroxine may need to be increased.
+Women with hypothyroidism who plan to get pregnant or who have just had a positive pregnancy test should have thyroid blood tests and regular monitoring of their thyroid hormones during pregnancy as the dose of levothyroxine needs to be increased usually by 30-50%.
+Untreated hypothyroidism during pregnancy may have severe consequences on the pregnancy outcome itself (including miscarriage, stillbirth, premature delivery) and cause a permanent impaired neurological development of the baby.
 Older people may require a reduction in the dose of levothyroxine as the requirements decline with age.

-People with subclinical hypothyroidism may be given the option of taking levothyroxine.
+People with subclinical hypothyroidism may be given the option of taking levothyroxine, mainly depending on the presence of symptoms.
 If not, they require an annual thyroid blood test to determine if they go on to develop hypothyroidism.
-People who smoke and are at risk of developing hypothyroidism (for example, if they have a strong family history, positive thyroid antibodies or subclinical hypothyroidism) and may reduce their chance of developing hypothyroidism by giving up smoking.